pointOfive/STA130/README.md

 6. *At time* $t$ *in experimental condition* $x$, *what TF are most predictive of Y*  ***value/state***? $\longrightarrow$ **Regression/Classification**
 7. Are there patterns in the patterns?
 Each above analyses is a result, but what's the analysis of the results themselves? $\longrightarrow$ meta...

 Of the analyses proposed above, we've so far only covered **Hypothesis Testing**.
 A good place to both get started on the project as well as familiarize yourself with the data would be to start with some **Hypothesis Testing** on the data.
 In general, you can use the project to reinforce the topics we're learning by trying them out on the project data.
 Not only will this be beneficial for your learning, but it will help you avoid a last-minute rush to create your material for the **Project Poster Presentations on Thursday, December 8th**.
+For example, I haven't listed any analyses using ***Confidence Intervals***, but these are the next tool we'll cover in the course.
+How can we use ***Confidence Intervals*** in the context of our course project data?

+#### Your Project Poster will be evaluated based on the presentation of 3 of the 5 distinct categories of analyses noted above (Hypothesis Testing, Confidence Intervals, Correlation, Regression, Classification) and the use of supporting visualizations and explanation.

+*Outstanding projects will successfully acomplish the required tasks as part of a coherrent effort addressing the bigger picture of the project.*

-> For the purposes of the course project, your objective is to answer some of the questions from 1-6 above for our data from our collaborator Dr. Shakeri.
+> For the purposes of the course project, your objective is to answer three questions like those from 1-6 above for our data from our collaborator Dr. Shakeri.
 Question 7 is not required for the project, but you may be interested in pursuing it anyway:
 > - How do the observed correlations evolve over time under the different experimental conditions?
 > - Is this temporal dynamic *itself* predictive of the eventual state of the downstream cellular phenotypes?
 > - Are the temporal dynamic different or somehow controlled by the experimental conditions?